The 60s Were Very Different

 No Online Shopping

 Online shopping is second nature to most people now.
 If they want something, anything at all, they just have to find it online and put it in their shopping cart.
 There was no such convenience in the 1960s.
-If you wanted something, you had to go to a physical store.
+If you wanted something, you had to go to a physical store—often more than one—and hope they had it in stock.

 Lots of Racism